CRE Industrial Property Insights and Inspiration

 2. Verify Insurance Provisions With Your Broker & Insurance Agent

-– Is delivered and approved by Landlord before possession date
+– The COI is delivered and approved by Landlord before taking possession of the space

 Small wording errors can delay occupancy.